-Dollars in thousands 2022 2021
+Dollars in thousands 2023 2022

-Balance, beginning \$ 53,212 \$ 55,092
+Balance, beginning \$ 49,309 \$ 53,212

-Additions 516 2,677
+Additions 1,417 516

-Amounts collected (4,419) (4,557)
+Amounts collected (3,648) (4,419)

+Other changes, net (7,882)

-Balance, ending \$ 49,309 \$ 53,212
+Balance, ending \$ 39,196 \$ 49,309

 Allowance for Credit Losses - Loans

 The ACLL is a valuation allowance, estimated at each balance sheet date in accordance with ASC 326, that is deducted from the amortized cost basis of loans to present the net amount expected to be collected.
 The amount of the ACLL represents our best estimate of current expected credit losses on loans considering available information, from internal and external sources, relevant to assessing collectability over the loans' contractual terms, adjusted for expected prepayments when appropriate (the "life-of-loan" concept).
 The contractual term excludes expected extensions, renewals and modifications unless (i) management has a reasonable expectation that a troubled debt restructuring will be executed with an individual borrower or (ii) such extension or renewal options are not unconditionally cancellable by us and, in such cases, the borrower is likely to meet applicable conditions and likely to request extension or renewal.
 Relevant available information includes historical credit loss experience, current conditions and reasonable and supportable forecasts.
 While historical credit loss experience provides the basis for the estimation of expected credit losses, adjustments to historical loss information may be made for differences in current portfolio-specific risk characteristics, environmental conditions or other relevant factors.
 The ACLL losses is measured on a collective basis for portfolios of loans when similar risk characteristics exist.
 Loans that do not share risk characteristics are evaluated for expected credit losses on an individual basis and excluded from the collective evaluation.
 Expected credit losses for collateral dependent loans, including loans where the borrower is experiencing financial difficulty, but foreclosure is not probable, are based on the fair value of the collateral at the reporting date, adjusted for selling costs as appropriate.